sunnygupta05/Meetup-Kafka/README.md

 3) AccountGroup is having only one Consumer where as ShipmentGroup is having 2 Consumers.

 Please note, To run the application, Please provide path of commonconfig for all the application.

+Run.txt file contains few of the commands needed to create and admin the kafka topic.